djhshih/intro-hmm/README.md

 . setup.sh
 ```

-Then, you can run jupyter lab:
+Then, you can run jupyter lab from within this project directory:
 ```
 jupyter lab
 ```